lea-sabatier/portfolio/README.md

 #### Data modeling and presentation
 - statistics
-- create dashboards with PowerBi (Power Query, DAX)
+- create dashboards with PowerBi (Power Query, DAX) or Qlik Sense
 - Handling interactive and dynamic Dataviz and cartography with Plotly, Streamlit and Folium

 #### Data science platform